Trading on your mind?

 What is Stop-Loss, Trailing Stop and Take-Profit?

 A Stop-Loss is a limit you place on your position, that lets the system know the maximum risk you’re willing to take.
-The system them automatically closes your trade.
+The system then automatically closes your trade.

 With a trailing stop, we set our stop-loss at a fixed percentage or number of pips below the current price that we want our position to close.
 By trailing, it means that the Stop-Loss moves with the current price and recalculates the level at any given point.